This week, someone – yet again – asked me why people like me won’t declare that the Mandela Effect always reflects false memories.

 Even now, I can’t find a South African funeral for someone else, so significant his funeral would preempt American TV programs for three days, within my memory’s time frame.

-What I also can’t explain are the reports by others – many hidden (by request) from view – that matched precise details of the funeral that I’ve never made public.
+What I also can’t explain are the reports by others—many hidden (by request) from view—that matched precise details of the funeral that I’ve never made public.

 And, since I could see their IP numbers, they appeared to be in very different parts of the country.

 Note: Yes, I’m aware of IP spoofing, etc. Starting around 2012, trolls were a steady problem at my original Mandela Effect (dot com) site.
-Every comment was moderated before the pubic saw it, and I did my best to be sure most comments were authentic.
+Every comment was moderated before the public saw it, and I did my best to be sure most comments were authentic.

 So, it’s possible that those comments may have been made by people who – like my family – had moved since the years of the funeral that I recall.
-And we all saw the same, erroneously displayed TV coverage.
+And we all saw the same erroneously displayed TV coverage.

-However, the volume of those reports make it unlikely that, for multiple days, a local channel (to me, at the time) was (mistakenly?) running a replay of the Biko funeral… and that we all saw it.
+However, the volume of those reports makes it unlikely that, for multiple days, a local channel (to me, at the time) was (mistakenly?) running a replay of the Biko funeral… and that we all saw it.

 That’s why I don’t see the Mandela Effect as either straightforward or a dichotomy.
 However, I have nothing to prove and – in fact – freely admit that I have no proof to support my assertions.
 I’ve said that repeatedly.

-If you’re more comfortable with a simple, A/B answer for the Mandela Effect, and it works for you, that’s fine.
+If you’re more comfortable with a simple A/B answer for the Mandela Effect, and it works for you, that’s fine.

 However, it doesn’t work for me.